minprog/app-studio/40 Problem Sets 2/60 Multiple Lists/10 Assignment.md

 - The user interface should clearly represent whether a todo item has been marked as "done".

+- The user must be able to delete items, as well as lists.

 - Make sure that the app will always start *exactly* where the user left off in the app (state restoration).

 - Your app should support, in a user-friendly way, rotation of the device.